Karori: Origins

-No Māori lived in the area when the first European settlers came to Karori in the 1840s, having bought the land from the New Zealand Company.
+No Māori lived in the area when the first European settlers came to Karori in the 1840s.
+Settlers bought land from the New Zealand Company, the area was included in their Port Nicholson Block deal.
 The first settler in Karori, John Yule of Glasgow, cleared 20 acres of forest on his section with his younger brother Moses and advertised its sale in December 1841.
-By 1845, ten 100-acre sections were being taken up and sub-divided, and Karori recorded 215 inhabitants – 109 of them under the age of 14 years.
+By 1845, ten 100-acre sections were being taken up and sub-divided, and Karori boasted 215 inhabitants – 109 of them under the age of 14 years.

 In 1845 a group of armed police from Wellington constructed a small fortified post that became known as "The Stockade" in response to fears of attacks from nearby Māori insurgents.
 While there were no attacks, the stockade was used for a church service and to grind grain.
 The stockade was located on Mr Chapman's land, about halfway along what is now Marsden Avenue.

 The first mental hospital in Wellington was built in 1854.
 By 1871 it had 23 inmates and was run by untrained staff, which resulted in the first matron and her husband being dismissed in 1872 because of cruelty.
 In 1873 the asylum moved from Karori to the site of present-day Government House in central Wellington.
 Karori School took over the asylum site in 1875.

 Frederick Mackie in his book Traveller under concern described Karori in the 1850s: